Letter delivered to Ontario grandmother's house

-(CNN) -- An Ontario family is in shock after receiving an anonymous letter -- purportedly from a neighbor -- imploring them to euthanize their autistic son or move out of the neighborhood because of the "nuisance" the teen poses to the community.
+An Ontario family is in shock after receiving an anonymous letter – purportedly from a neighbor – imploring them to euthanize their autistic son or move out of the neighborhood because of the “nuisance” the teen poses to the community.

-"That noise he makes when he is outside is DREADFUL!
-Its (sic) scares the hell out of my normal children!!!!!" said the letter aimed at 13-year-old Max Begley.
-"They should take whatever non retarded body parts he possesses and donate it to science."
+“That noise he makes when he is outside is DREADFUL!
+Its (sic) scares the hell out of my normal children!!!!!” the letter states.
+“They should take whatever non retarded body parts he possesses and donate it to science.”

-The letter, signed "One pissed off mother," told the family to "go live in a trailer in the woods with your wild animal kid" and to "(do) the right thing and move or euthanize him!"
+The writer tells the family to “go live in a trailer in the woods with your wild animal kid” and to do “the right thing and move or euthanize him!”

 “Either way we are all better off.”